Patrick Matasi

-Patrick Musotsi Matasi (born 11 December 1987) is a Kenyan international footballer who plays as a goalkeeper for Ethiopian Premier League club Saint George.
+Patrick Musotsi Matasi (born 11 December 1987) is a Kenyan professional footballer who plays as a goalkeeper for Kakamega Homeboyz and the Kenya national team.

-Career
+Club career

 Matasi played club football for Kabrass United, A.F.C.
 Leopards, Posta Rangers and Tusker before signing a three-year contract with Ethiopian Premier League club Saint George in October 2018.
+He later returned to Kenya, playing with Tusker and Kenya Police.
+By March 2025 he was playing for Kakamega Homeboyz, where he was investigated for alleged match fixing.

+International career

 He made his international debut for Kenya in 2017.